Case study

 Artifacts

-• Consent copy and verification UX patterns.
+- Consent copy and verification UX patterns tested across clinic workflows.

-• Escalation playbook for failed connections.
+- Escalation playbook for failed connections and missed-call recovery.